mikrono/tModLoaderWiki_kr_ko/Basic-UI-Element.md

 Next, we'll declare a variable of the UserInterface that will use the MenuBar later.
 We did not need to create this class or inherit from it.

         private UserInterface _cooldownBar;
 In Load(), let's set the two above to actual instances, then feed the MenuBar to the UserInterface.
+If you don't Activate() the UI element here while the mod is loading, you will crash once the game starts.
+It will throw a _Object reference not set to an instance of an object_ error.

         public override void Load()
         {